Patient-specific solution of the electrocorticography forward problem in deforming brain: Methods

 \subsubsection{Patient-specific geometry}

 \paragraph{Brain deformation due to intracranial electrode array insertion}

 Insertion of intracranial electrodes results in significant brain deformations that need to be accounted for when defining the domain on which the EEG forward problem needs to be solved.
-The deformed (with respect to the original preoperative MRI and DTI) postoperative configuration of the brain was obtained using biomechanics-based image warping, described in detail in \citet{miller_etal_2019_biomechanical_epilepsy}.
+The deformed (with respect to the original preoperative MRI and DTI) postoperative configuration of the brain was obtained using biomechanics-based image warping \citep{miller_etal_2019_biomechanical_epilepsy}.
 In this approach, the brain tissue is modeled as a deformable solid and the displacement field is computed using a meshless total Lagrangian explicit dynamics algorithm \citep{joldes_etal_2019_suite}.
+The methodology used to compute the brain shift, caused in this study by the implantation of electrodes, has been extensively validated in our previous studies \citep{ garlapati_etal_2014_more, ma_etal_2011_effects, miller_etal_2011_computational, miller_etal_2019_biomechanical, mostayed_etal_2013_biomechanical, wittek_etal_2007_patientspecific, wittek_etal_2010_patientspecific, wittek_miller_2020_computational}.

 The computational grid for the biomechanical model was created as follows.
-We applied the skull stripping procedure available in FreeSurfer (\url{http://surfer.nmr.mgh.harvard.edu}), an open-source software suite for processing and analyzing human brain MRIs \citep{dale_etal_1999_cortical}, to the preoperative T1-weighted anatomical MRI to create a mask of the brain.
+We applied the skull stripping procedure available in FreeSurfer (\url{http://surfer.nmr.mgh.harvard.edu}) \citep{dale_etal_1999_cortical}, an open-source software suite for processing and analyzing human brain MRIs, to the preoperative T1-weighted anatomical MRI to create a brain mask (i.e., a binary label map that is nonzero in the region of the brain only).
 The triangulated surface of the brain mask segment was extracted and remeshed using PyACVD (\url{https://github.com/pyvista/pyacvd}) to obtain a high quality uniformly refined surface mesh.
-A tetrahedral grid was generated from the surface mesh of the brain using Gmsh (\url{https://gmsh.info}).
-The vertices of this grid were used for the meshless approximation while the tetrahedral cells were used for numerical integration.
-The biomechanical model contained 18,434 nodes (includes rigid skull nodes), 44,821 tetrahedral integration cells, and 179,284 integration points.
+A tetrahedral grid was generated from the surface mesh of the brain using Gmsh (\url{https://gmsh.info}) \citep{geuzaine_remacle_2009_gmsh}.
+The vertices of this grid were used as nodes for the meshless approximation of the variable of interest (displacement), while the tetrahedral cells were used for numerical integration of the weak form.
+The meshless biomechanical model contained 18,434 nodes (includes rigid skull nodes), 44,821 tetrahedral integration cells, and 179,284 integration points.
+Note that the computational methods and grid used to solve the biomechanical model as described in this section are different to those used for the EEG forward problem, which is solved using the finite element method with a regular hexahedral grid as described in section~\ref{sec:solution-eeg}.